Treehouse of Horror XXXIII

 "Treehouse of Horror XXXIII" is the sixth episode of the thirty-fourth season of the American animated television series The Simpsons, and the 734th episode overall.
 It aired in the United States on Fox on October 30, 2022.
+This is the 33rd Treehouse of Horror episode, and, like the other Treehouse of Horror episodes, consists of three self-contained segments: "The Pookadook" (a parody of The Babadook), "Death Tome" (a parody of Death Note), and "Simpsons World" (a parody of Westworld).
 The episode was directed by Rob Oliver, and written by Carolyn Omine, Ryan Koh and Matt Selman.
 This is the first Treehouse of Horror episode to not have an opening sequence, and instead just opens on a book of the episode before going straight into the first segment.
+This is also the first Treehouse of Horror since season 14's to feature a different writer for each segment.
+This is the first Treehouse of Horror to air closest to Halloween since 2011 without going into November.

+The episode received positive reviews from fans and critics, winning the Primetime Emmy Award for Outstanding Animated Program at the 75th Primetime Creative Arts Emmy Awards.
+It is the twelfth episode in the series to win the award, and the first episode to win since "Mad About the Toy" in 2019.

 Plot

-The Pookadook
+"The Pookadook"

 In a parody of The Babadook, Marge reads Maggie a bedtime story about a murderous ghostly spirit.
-After multiple attempts to destroy the book, Marge burns it.
+The "Pookadook" draws its power from Marge's suppressed resentment of how the rest of the Simpson family takes her for granted and constantly mistreats her.
+After multiple attempts to destroy the book fail, Marge burns it.

-The smoke is inhaled by Marge and she becomes possessed by the monster.
-She starts chasing Maggie around the house in attempt to murder her.
-Marge finally gets hold of Maggie, but Maggie rubs Marge's cheek causing Marge to become overcome with love, purging the possessive smoke from her body.
-Marge contains the monster by sucking up the smoke with a vacuum cleaner in the basement.
+In the process, she suffers from smoke inhalation and becomes possessed by the monster.
+A deranged and knife-wielding Marge starts chasing Maggie into the basement of the house in order to murder her.
+Maggie fights back with homemade weapons, but Marge finally gets hold of her.
+Before she can be murdered, Maggie rubs Marge's cheek causing Marge to become overcome with love for her daughter and cough up all the possessive smoke.
+Marge continues to repress everything that feeds the monster by sucking up the smoke into the vacuum cleaner in the basement.